2000_ESSEX-FLOWER-5-22 27.jpg

 Xinan Helen Ran and Sarah Lammer, Stone Quarry Art Park, Syracuse, New York.

-By hand tamping the local clay-rich topsoil, lime, and water inside giant letter foam molds, this new iteration of the "SoilSandSelfie" project bakes “pound cakes” that transform found text into rammed earth poetry as land art.
-The rammed text will slowly disintegrate in the next few months— by the rain, the wind and the creatures roaming around the land.
+By hand tamping the local clay-rich topsoil, lime, and water inside giant letter foam molds, this new iteration of the “SoilSandSelfie” project bakes “pound cakes” that transform found text into rammed earth poetry as land art.
+The rammed text slowly disintegrated in the following months— by the rain, the wind and the creatures roaming around the land.

 SoilSandSelfie Interview with SQAP Artistic Director Sayward Schoonmaker